 Horizon Zero Dawn is a third-person action game set in a large and detailed open world.
 You play as Aloy, an outcast from birth searching for answers about her origin and uncovering the world’s mysteries in the process.

 Horizon Zero Dawn has an interesting concept.
-Fill the world with giant robotic animals and tell the player to take them down with bows, arrows, and slingshots.
+Fill the world with giant robotic animals and tell the player to take them down with two sticks and a string.
 Somehow the idea works out great instead of being a complete disaster.
 In fact, the combat against mechanical monstrosities is easily one of the game’s highest points.

 I played through on the highest difficulty, but the game features a wide range of settings from ultra-hard to easy.
 If you can’t get enough of it, the Complete Edition features The Frozen Wilds DLC.

 |Fan of Genre: Yes||Genre: Open World, Third Person Shooter|

 Horizon Zero Dawn’s world is intriguing and makes you want to learn more about it.
 Yet, how the story is told can make it crumble under its own ambition.
 The player loses any sense of connection with the characters early on.
 The world is technically post-apocalypse but the various tribes don’t know anything about the old world.
 The player, however, does.